Lobesitdoll/mdncomp/wiki/Options.md

 --fupdate
 ---------

-Force update will download the full compressed dataset from the remote location.
+Force update will download the full compressed dataset from the remote location regardless of having changes or not.

 The update mechanism has built-in redundancy.
 If the main server is down a second backup server will be used instead.
 The data is synchronized between the two servers.

 Note that this option is used automatically when mdncomp is installed, updated or reinstalled.
+It should always be run at first installation.

+For users of Darwin/Linux, you may have to re-run mdncomp using sudo:

+    $ sudo mdncomp --fupdate

 -h, --help
 -------------